Gated content illustrated by a lock and key.

 “The customer journey is not linear anymore.
 It’s not awareness, all the way through to the sale and then support,” said Kristy Bolsinger, senior manager of customer experience and optimization at F5 Networks, during a presentation on the customer experience at Portland’s SearchFest conference.
 “People are bouncing around all over the place.
 They are watching a YouTube video and maybe clicking a link from there.
 They are doing a tutorial on your website and maybe downloading a white paper.
 Maybe they are listening to somebody rant about you, hopefully positively, on Twitter.
 Their experience is multifaceted.”

 The point is that different prospects will engage with some pieces of your content at different stages.
 For example, they may watch the same demo video at the top of the funnel, at the middle of the funnel, or at the bottom of the funnel.
 So creating a rule that you’re only going to gate MOFU or BOFU content may not work.
-That said, it is generally more appropriate to gate content as you move more toward the bottom of the buyer’s journey/your sales funnel, since the prospect is engaged, showing interest and intent in doing business with you.
+That said, it’s better to gate content toward the bottom of the buyer’s journey.
+There the prospect is engaged, showing interest and intent in doing business with you.

 This content lifecycle, used with permission from DigitalMarketer, illustrates how gate-worthy content can be used at every stage.